Merry Christmas & Happy Holidays

-“Strut Your Mutt,” a fundraising event at Pinecrest High School created and managed by Farley Volunteer/Pinecrest student, Brooke Olinger, was held in June 2016.
+Charlie, adopted in 2016, visits Sandhills Memory Care in Seven Lakes.
+She is one of several Farley dogs who have brightened the day for many residents during their visits!
+“Strut Your Mutt,” a fundraising event at Pinecrest High School created and managed by Farley Volunteer/Pinecrest student, Brooke Ohlinger, was held in June 2016.
 All proceeds benefited The Farley Foundation.

 We are blessed with support from many in our business community, as well as a number of individual donors, and of course, our dedicated volunteers.
 Our principal business partner is Seven Lakes Kennels.
 Co-owners Jimmy Dickenson and Debbie Adoree generously provide the kennel space that allows The Farley Foundation to administer its unique form of animal rescue, care, and adoption.